inasafe/inasafe-doc/docs/source/user-docs/application-help/index.rst

 Application Help
 ================

-This document explains the purpose of the different functions available in
+This section explains in detail the different functions available in
-|project_name| Tool, how (and where) to find them and howto use them.
+|project_name|, where to find them and how to use them.

 .. toctree::
    :maxdepth: 2